jbeguna04/Energize/README.md

 * On Jelly Bean (Android 4.1) devices the status message in the notification bar gets an higher priority as soon as the capacity decreases below 15%
 * Fixed some design issues on devices with a smaller display
 * Fixed several smaller performance issues detected by an code analysis via Lint
+* Changing the used theme will now directly affect the design of the application without the need of restarting the application

 ### Version 0.6.4 *(2012-08-27)* - [Changes][20]
 * Disabled the background color of the battery capacity graph (it caused a graphical glitch)